 Please support our cause and voice your concerns to the officials and media below, or to others of your choosing.
 The suggested requests and topics below are merely suggestions.
 We encourage you to voice any additional concerns you may have.

-Contact before the scheduled 11/29/18 Public Hearing for the Groome Property to let P & Z hear your concerns.
-We need to voice our traffic, safety, environnmental, flooding, infrastructure, historical/archaeological, and other concerns regarding proposed developments.
+We need to voice our traffic, safety, environmental, flooding, infrastructure, historical/archaeological, and other concerns regarding proposed developments.

 Email the commission via this link: